pawelc/docs/toread2.md

 Finding structure in time
 Deep, Convolutional, and Recurrent Models for Human Activity Recognition using Wearables Learning from hints in neural networks
+Hints and the VC Dimension
-Including Hints in Training Neural Nets
+Financial Market Applications of Learning from Hints Including Hints in Training Neural Nets
 Sparse Kalman Filtering Approaches to Covariance Estimation from High Frequency Data in the Presence of Jumps Generalization and network design strategies